xolanidevs/xolanidevs/README.md

-# Hello, I'm John Doe 👋
+# Hello, I'm Xolani Mthembu 👋

-I'm a passionate software engineer with a strong background in full-stack web development.
+I'm a passionate front-end web dev with solid knowlegde in UX design as well.
 I enjoy working on challenging projects and learning new technologies.

 ## Skills and Expertise